OpenRefine/OpenRefine/GOVERNANCE.md

 **How to join the Code of Conduct Committee?**.
 Committers are voting-binding members; they select and elect new members through a voting process.
 Nominations should be submitted to the [developer discussion list](https://forum.openrefine.org/c/dev/8), where contributors can nominate themselves or other contributors.
 See the Member Election section below for more details.

 ### Advisory Committee
-The Advisory Committee runs the administrative aspect of the project on a daily basis with the support of Code for Science and Society (CS&S).
+The Advisory Committee runs the administrative aspect of the project on a regular basis with the support of Code for Science and Society (CS&S).
 Its members are bound by the fiscal sponsorship agreement with Code for Science and Society.
 They meet once per month with Code for Science and Society.

 **How to join the Advisory Committee?** Members of the Advisory Committee publish an announcement on the blog when searching for a new member.
 The Advisory Committee selects new committee members through consensus-driven discussions among current members.